mthiboust/array2image/README.md

 If specified, custom colormap functions can be used instead.
 For instance:
 * `matplotlib.cm.*` functions for 1D channel arrays (like `matplotlib.cm.viridis`)
 * `colormap2d.*` functions for 2D channel arrays (like `colormap2d.pinwheel`)
+* The `matplotlib.colors.hsv_to_rgb` function for 3D channel arrays.`

-It assumes that values are floats between 0 and 1 (values are clipped anyway).
-You can also automatically normalize the values.
+It assumes that values are floats between 0 and 1 or integers between 0 and 255 (values are clipped anyway).
+If specified, it automatically normalizes the values.

+Why not directly use `matplotlib.plt.imshow` instead?
+If you have 1 or 3-channel data and don't care about the size nor the incrusted axis in the returned image, `matplotlib.plt.imshow` is great.
+The ***Array2image*** library makes the focus on simplicity by guessing an appropriate way of rendering the image.

 # Installation